Taifalqahtani-1/Live-Financial-Dashboard/README.md

 # Live-Financial-Dashboards
-I built financial dashboards using Tableau public and Power BI Online to analyze revenue, expenses, and key performance indicators.
+I built financial dashboards using Tableau Public and Power BI Online to analyze revenue, expenses, and key performance indicators.

 ## Assessment Note
-I completed the Tarmeez Capital assessment by creating two interactive dashboards (Tableau & Power BI) with key financial metrics, stock trends, employee data, and insights.
+I completed the Tarmeez Capital assessment by creating two interactive dashboards (Tableau Public & Power BI Online) with key financial metrics, stock trends, employee data, and insights.
 All work meets the assessment requirements and is submitted before the deadline.

 ## CFO Level Financial Metrics